-If you are considering a siding project for your home, you’re probably going through the same selection process most educated homeowners in our region deal with: Vinyl or Fiber Cement, Manufacturer A or Manufacturer B, even Red or Blue, but most homeowners forget to consider the rest of the components to their siding project: the trim.
+If you are considering a siding project for your home, you’re probably going through the same selection process most educated homeowners in our region deal with Vinyl or Fiber Cement, Manufacturer A or Manufacturer B, and even Red or Blue, but most homeowners forget to consider the rest of the components to their siding project: the trim.

-Siding will change the look of the walls, but the associated trim around the windows and doors, corners, fascia, rakes, and soffits not only contribute to the overall aesthetics of the project, but are crucial factors to achieve that “Low Maintenance” exterior so many homeowners are trying to achieve doing this type of project.
+Siding will change the look of the walls, but the associated trim around the windows and doors, corners, fascia, rakes, and soffits not only contribute to the overall aesthetics of the project but are crucial factors to achieve that “Low Maintenance” exterior so many homeowners are trying to achieve doing this type of project.